-Item Mitigation and management measures and Project site requirements Responsibility Timing Reference SEA- - Senior Environmental Advisor, EA - Environmental Advisor, CM - Construction Man nager, SS - Site Supervisc or 11.
-A materials tracking system will be implemented for material transferred between Sydney Metro West sites and to offsite locations such as licensed waste management facilities.
-EA/CM/SS During construction REMM WR5 12.
+Item Mitigation and management measures and Project site requirements Responsibility Timing Reference ESM - Environment & Sustainability Manager, SEA - Senior Environmental Advisor, EA - - Environmental Adviso or, CM - Construction Manager , SS - Site Supervisor 12.
 Planned resource use for the construction of the Project will be revised following the results of monitoring and modelling using the Materials Calculator (refer to Section 7.3.2) to demonstrate a reduction in materials lifecycle impacts compared to a base case footprint up to 15%.
-SEA Pre-construction / During construction / Operation Mat-1 L2
+SEA/ESM Pre-construction / During construction / Operation Mat-1 L2